 First, let’s load a preset and set it up easily.

-Press the [Load] button to the right of [Paramaters].
+Press the [Preset] button to the right of [Parameters].

 You have now set most of the parameters for the chest shake.

 However, with MeshSpring, it is necessary to adjust the range and direction of the swing even after loading the preset.